 Accredited by INTERPOL and delivered by the University of Portsmouth’s Criminal Justice Studies Department, this 12-week distance-learning short course provides unparalleled access to the latest research and expertise in the field of IP crime and illicit trade on a global level.

 The credits earned on this course are academically recognised and can contribute towards further study.

 For entry requirements or to learn more: www.port.ac.uk/cipcit

 The International Intellectual Property Crime Investigators College (IIPCIC) is a fully interactive online training facility for law enforcement, regulatory authorities and private sector investigators in intellectual property (IP) crimes.
 It is delivered in partnership with Underwriters Laboratories, Inc.

-Celebrating a decade of leading IP education
+More than 10 years of leading IP education

 IIPCIC works to: